Platypus-Tech/platypus-os-original-drafts/README.md

 ## This has a lot of GNU.
 When this is deployed, will it just be called "Platypus OS" or "GNU/Platypus OS"?
 GNU/Platypus OS to avoid all the arguments around GNU/Linux. -->
 # Notice
 I have ceased development of Platypus OS.
 I realize that I messed up.
-Thank you to [@berg95](https://github.com/berg95) for contributing to the CLI, and thank you to [@TIBTHINK](https://github.com/TIBTHINK) for offering to help with the project.
+Thank you to [@berg95](https://github.com/berg95) for contributing to the CLI, and thank you to [@TIBTHINK](https://github.com/TIBTHINK) for helping with the project.
 Still, if you want to contribute, contribute!
 I'll still merge stuff and pay attention to your issues.
 Now this is a community playground for you to mess with and play in!
 Have fun!
+I'll still do random commits and stuff.